CNimkar/GenNotes/README.md

 # GenNotes

 Uses:
-ViewModels from android.arch.lifecycle.ViewModel,
+1. ViewModels from android.arch.lifecycle.ViewModel,
-LiveData from android.arch.lifecycle.LiveData<T>,
+2. LiveData from android.arch.lifecycle.LiveData<T>,
-Room Libary
+3. Room Libary, DAO(Data Access Objects)
-Butterknife libary
+4. Butterknife libary

 GenNotes is a generic note taking app created to study the Artchitectural Components in Android system.
 David Gassner's course on LinkedIn Learning demonstrating the process was very useful for building this app.